-Over the past decade, Lyme disease has spread from its traditional confines of the northeast USA to throughout the country.
-Even though dogs have access to a Lyme disease vaccine, there have not been any available for humans for 18 years.
+Even though dogs have access to a Lyme disease vaccine, there has not been a vaccine available for humans for 18 years.
 But that’s about to change, considering how much the tick responsible for the disease has spread.

-Vaccine manufacturers do not value dogs more than humans for this vaccine.
-In reality, the blame for why there isn’t a Lyme disease vaccine for children can be placed right where some of you expect it to be – loud-mouthed anti-vaxxers without any scientific evidence supporting their hatred of the vaccine.
+Just to be clear, vaccine manufacturers do not value dogs more than humans for a Lyme disease vaccine.
+In reality, the blame for why there isn’t a Lyme disease vaccine can be placed right where some of you expect it to be – loud-mouthed, misinformed anti-vaccine zealots who lacked any scientific evidence supporting their claims.

-Of course, the issues with the original Lyme disease vaccine happened in the mid-1990s, and the internet was in its infancy.
-But there were people pushing the same narrative that we hear about the cancer preventing HPV vaccine – they claimed, without any scientific evidence, that the Lyme vaccine was actually worse than the disease itself.
-They made these claims based on bad or no evidence.
+Of course, the issues with the original Lyme disease vaccine happened in the mid-1990s, and the internet was in its infancy (hello AltaVista).
+But there were people pushing the same narrative that we hear about the cancer-preventing HPV vaccine – they claimed, without any scientific evidence, that the Lyme disease vaccine was actually worse than the disease itself.

 What is Lyme disease?

-Lyme disease is an infection diseases caused by at least three species of bacteria belonging to the the genus Borrelia.
+Lyme disease is an infectious disease caused by at least three species of bacteria belonging to the genus Borrelia.
 Of the three species, Borrelia burgdorferi is the main cause of Lyme disease in North America, whereas Borrelia afzelii and Borrelia garinii are more prevalent in Europe.
-The disease is named after the towns of Lyme and Old Lyme, Connecticut, where a number of cases were initially identified in 1975.
+The disease was named after the towns of Lyme and Old Lyme, Connecticut, where a number of cases were initially identified in 1975.

-Borrelia is transmitted to humans when bitten by infected ticks belonging to a few species of the genus Ixodes, called “hard bodied” ticks.
+Borrelia is transmitted to humans when bitten by infected ticks which belong to a few species of the genus Ixodes, called “hard-bodied” ticks.
 Although deer ticks, Ixodes scapularis, Ixodes pacificus, or Ixodes ricinus, are commonly considered to be the vectors for Borrelia infection, some of the other species in the Ixodes genus can transmit the disease.
 Lyme disease is the most common tick-borne disease in the United States.

 There are several initial symptoms of Lyme disease – fever, headache, fatigue, depression, and a circular skin rash called erythema migrans (EM).
-If the Borrelia infection is not treated quickly, further symptoms may appear that involved the joints, heart, and central nervous system.
+If the Borrelia infection is not treated quickly, further symptoms may appear that can involve the joints, heart, and central nervous system.

 There is generally only one known treatment for a Borrelia infection – antibiotics, which may include doxycycline, amoxicillin, and cefuroxime.
 Generally, the symptoms of the infection resolve after antibiotic treatment.

-As I’ve written previously, the existence of “chronic Lyme disease,” a condition which some claim is a set of vague symptoms that are a consequence of a permanent B. burgdorferi infection, which somehow continues after antibiotic therapy.
-People claim that this chronic infection results in a set of vague symptoms.
-These claims are unsupported by robust scientific evidence published in peer-reviewed, high impact-factor biomedical journals.
+As I’ve written previously, the existence of “chronic Lyme disease,” a condition which some claim is a set of vague symptoms that are a consequence of a permanent B. burgdorferi infection and somehow persists after antibiotic therapy.
+The existence of chronic Lyme disease is not supported by robust scientific evidence published in peer-reviewed, high impact-factor biomedical journals.

 All about the Lyme disease vaccine